-(This post was originally published on March 24th, 2015.
+(This post was last published on August 19th, 2019.
 We’ve updated it for accuracy and completeness.)

-This post explains how FBA works and what you need to consider before using FBA.
-Keep in mind that it’s not best for everyone!
+This post explains how FBA works and what you need to consider before joining the program.
+Keep in mind, it’s not always the answer for everyone!

-- You send your items to Amazon’s fulfillment centers to store it.
+- You send your items to Amazon to be stored in their fulfillment centers.

 - After Amazon receives your inventory, you can monitor it through their tracking system.

-- The customer orders your items from Amazon or another eCommerce platform.
+- A customer orders your items from Amazon (or another eCommerce platform).

 - Amazon picks and packs the sold items.

-- Amazon ships your items by method chosen by customer and provides them tracking information.
+- Amazon ships your items by method chosen by the customer and provides them tracking information.

 - They provide customer service and return management for items.

-As expected, Amazon charges you different fees to use their services.
-We’ll go into detail below about how to calculate those fees late.
-First, we’ll discuss the services that FBA provides sellers.
+As expected, Amazon charges different fees for use of their services.
+We’ll go into detail below about how to calculate your costs.

 Benefits of Using Fulfillment by Amazon (FBA)

-FBA users also have access to Amazon’s acclaimed customer service as part of the entire fulfillment process.
-Customers can contact customer support via phone or email both day and night.
-You’ll know you’re providing the best service you can.
-And, you won’t have to spend hours providing it, instead you can focus on managing your business’s operations.
+FBA users also have access to Amazon’s acclaimed customer service.
+Your customers can contact customer support via phone or email both day and night.
+You’ll know they’re receiving top notch customer service, and you won’t have to spend hours providing it.
+Instead, you can focus on managing other parts of your operations.

-FBA isn’t just for selling on Amazon.
-You can also use FBA for your other sales channels like your own site.
+FBA isn’t just for items sold on Amazon either.
+You can also use FBA for your own eCommerce site.
 Your customers can enjoy flexible shipping options like one-day, two-day, and standard delivery times.

 Handling fulfillment across different channels can be difficult and expensive.
 Letting Amazon handle it for you ensures you’re giving customers the best experience possible.
 Whether you’re already selling on Amazon or not, you can keep your ordering and shipping process consistent across your channels.